-Similar to the radiolarites, the aptych layers are not completely rounded, because they are very hard.
-Their place of origin was far from the mainland in the deep sea, therefore they have a high silica content.
+Similar to the radiolarites, the Aptych layers not completely rounded, as they are very hard.
+Their place of origin was far from the mainland in the deep sea, so they have a high silica content.

-In the upper Jurassic period (146 to 112 million years ago) also aptychs were deposited beside radiolarians and hair stars.
+In the upper Jurassic period (146 to 112 million years ago) In addition to radiolarians and hair stars, aptychs have also been deposited.
 Aptychs are two-part, calcareous mandibular apparatuses of ammonites (= extinct subgroup of exclusively marine cephalopods) with which they could close their shells.
 The rock is called aptych layers because of these valves.

-Like the peaks of main dolomite, weathered stein limestone and radiolarite, the peaks of aptych layers are very rugged and majestic.
+Like the peaks made of main dolomite, weathered stein limestone and radiolarite, the peaks made of aptych layers are very rugged and majestic.